1. Home

 My electric bill is $290/mo

-Solar panel systems without a battery, with a backup battery, or with an arbitrage battery can be the best choice for different people.
+Solar panel systems without a battery, with a backup solar battery, or with an arbitrage battery can be the best choice for different people.
 Sometimes a standalone battery is right for a home.

 Going solar without a battery system is better when you want a lower upfront cost for a new system and are fine using utility grid electricity when solar power is not available.
 In locations with 1:1 net metering, where avoiding grid energy and sending electricity back to the grid are equally valuable, batteries may be less important.